pranavpr/cardinfo.github.io/_posts/2019-03-27-best-credit-cards-of-2019-in-india.md

 #### 3. Indusind Iconia Credit Card (Amex variant)

-{% include image.html image="indusind-iconia-amex-credit-card.jpg" alt="SIndusind Iconia Credit Card" class="cc-center" %}
+{% include image.html image="indusind-iconia-amex-credit-card.jpg" alt="SIndusind Iconia Credit Card" class="cc-center mb-3" %}

 If you spend a lot in weekends, this is the card for you.
 It provides accelerated rewards during weekends which you can redeem for statement credit.
 This card also gives you access to access to domestic lounge.
 Below are the main highlights of this card: